Protecting multimodal large language models against misleading visualizations: Limitations

 We identify three limitations to our work.

 First, the visualization redrawing method does not support maps, as the Matplotlib library \citep{Hunter:2007} lacks sufficient functionality for rendering high-quality maps.

-Second, we assume prior knowledge of the chart type (e.g., bar, line) for generating prompts for axes extraction and visualization redrawing.
+Second, we assume prior knowledge of the chart type (e.g., bar, line) to generate prompts for axes extraction and redrawing.
 This is a reasonable assumption, as the chart type can either be provided by a human user or accurately predicted by a classifier as a preprocessing step.

 Third, existing misleading visualization datasets are small compared to standard datasets in the automated chart understanding literature, such as ChartQA.
 Furthermore, they do not provide an equal representation of all misleaders, with \textit{truncated} and \textit{inverted axes} being the two most represented categories.
 This imbalance is prevalent in CALVI \citep{10.1145/3544548.3581406} and, to a lesser extent, in real-world data.
 Despite these limitations, CALVI is the reference dataset for assessing human vulnerability to misleading visualizations.
 It was carefully curated by experts in data visualization and validated on a large sample of human subjects.
 Therefore, it constitutes a valid resource for evaluating MLLMs.
 The properties of CALVI are similar to those of VLAT \citep{7539634}, an expert-created dataset for non-misleading chart understanding, which acts as a reference despite being much smaller than datasets such as ChartQA.
 Furthermore, the real-world distribution of misleaders is inherently imbalanced \citep{lo2022misinformed}, with categories such as \textit{truncated axis} being more prevalent than others.
 Hence, scaling the real-world dataset would not address the imbalance issues of synthetic datasets, such as CALVI.